 A content management system (CMS) is a software application or set of related programs that are used to create and manage digital content.
 CMSes are typically used for enterprise content management (ECM) and web content management (WCM).
 An ECM facilitates collaboration in the workplace by integrating document management, digital asset management and records retention functionalities, and providing end users with role-based access to the organization’s digital assets.
 A WCM facilitates collaborative authoring for websites.
 ECM software often includes a WCM publishing functionality, but ECM webpages typically remain behind the organization’s firewall.

 Drupal Module Developer / Backend developer.
-A Drupal developer is someone who writes a lot of PHP and other server side languages.
-They write custom modules, automated tests, consume web services, automate deployment etc. They may also be know as “backend Drupal developers”.
+A Drupal developer is someone who writes a lot of PHP and other server-side languages.
+They write custom modules, automated tests, consume web services, automate deployment etc. They may also be known as “backend Drupal developers”.